If you're just starting out with hand embroidery, one of the first questions you’ll have is: what equipment do I actually need?

 You can find needles online, in craft shops, or even in some supermarkets.
 Look for packs labelled embroidery needles or crewel needles.
 They have a larger eye than standard sewing needles, which makes them easier to thread when you’re stitching with multiple strands.

-Mixed packs (like size 5–10) are a great place to start.
-You can try a few sizes and quickly figure out what feels comfortable in your hand.
+Mixed packs, such as size 5–10, are a great place to start.
+You can try a few sizes and quickly work out what feels most comfortable in your hand.
+I like to stitch with a size 7 embroidery needle.
+It’s thin and sharp, but still has a fairly generous eye and isn’t too fiddly to thread.

 What size needle should I use?